craftingcity/The-Known-World/GavinEmily Game.md

 #### Mip, the Alchemist
 #### Wrench, the Ranger
 #### The Great Dragoon, the Wizard
+	- has a brother named Charqutery who was an agent in the guilds who had top secret information
 #### Steve, the Palalock
 ### Trusted Allies
 ### Mortal Adversaries